 Scientists agree that there seems to be no communication amongst the butterflies.
 There is no training or memory involved in their migration.
 Their migration every year seems to be totally different, yet they always head in the same direction and reach approximately the same destination.
 The only common denominator seems to be a change in their environment, or the weather.

-So, too each of us, moving towards our destination of heaven, entrusting our lives to Him, is guided along our journey by the Hand of God.
+So too, each of us, moving towards our destination of heaven, entrusting our lives to Him, is guided along our journey by the Hand of God.
 God is involved in every step of our lives, every moment, every thought and action.
 He knows exactly what our past and our future holds and He knows the purpose of it all.
 He will guide us to our ultimate destination, one day at a time.
 God has got the big picture.

 “But our citizenship is in heaven.
 And we eagerly await a Saviour from there, the Lord Jesus Christ…” (Phil 3:20)